 Areas of counselling I deal with

-Sessions run for fifty minutes and usually take place once a week at a cost of £50 per session.
+Sessions run for fifty minutes and usually take place once a week at a cost of £80 per session.
+At present, all sessions take place online through zoom platform.

 If you are on a low-income or unemployed please ask about concessions.